kubestellar/kubestellar/docs/poc2023q1/outline.md

 Also called edge pcluster.

-One of these contains the following items, maintained by the Bootstrapper in the workload management layer.
-These are the things in the YAML output by `kubectl kcp workload sync`.
+One of these contains the following items.
+FYI, these are the things in the YAML output by `kubectl kcp workload sync`.
+The responsibility for creating and maintaining these objects is called the problem of bootstrapping the workload management layer and is not among the things that this PoC takes a position on.

 - A namespace that holds the syncer and associated objects.
 - A ServiceAccount that the syncer authenticates as when accessing the